How to Create an Anonymous Seal?

 Blocksurvey blog author

-Jan 29, 2024 · 5 mins read
+Apr 9, 2025 · 5 mins read

 The word Anonymous is derived from the Greek word anonumos (’an’ means without, ‘onuma’ means name).
 So, Anonymous means ‘without a name’.
+In other words, anonymous means ‘without revealing personal identity’.

-1. Why Is Anonymity Important?
+2. Why Is Anonymity Important?

 Respondents want to be Anonymous when they take surveys.
 They don’t want to be retaliated for their honest responses.
-There are really good benefits to making your surveys truly anonymous.

-• Builds trust between surveyor and respondent.
+• Builds trust between the survey owner and the respondent.

 • Respondents are most likely to provide honest answers.